Overview

 Safe sex practices may help reduce your chances of getting BV

-Individuals with BV should abstain from sex or use barrier protection until the infection is cured.
+Individuals with BV should abstain from sex or use barrier protection until the cure of infection.

 The vagina houses a colony of organisms that maintain vaginal health and vaginal pH.
 Changes to the vaginal pH or bacteria make the vagina more prone to infections, especially BV.

-Some sexual practices are more likley to disrupt the natural balance of bacteria in the vagina may increase the chance of getting BV.
+Some sexual practices are more likely to disrupt the natural balance of bacteria in the vagina and may increase the chance of getting BV.
 However, some measures that may help lower the risk include:

 When to Consult a Doctor

-Bacterial vaginosis symptoms can be confused for other vaginal infections, and natural remedies for bacterial vaginosis are usually ineffective in treating the condition.
-In addition, if bacterial vaginosis is left untreated, it can have a lasting impact or lead to complications.
-However, to avoid all this, simply talk to a doctor at Your Doctors Online and get the proper treatment!
+Bacterial vaginosis symptoms can mistake for other vaginal infections, and natural remedies for bacterial vaginosis are usually ineffective in treating the condition.
+In addition, if bacterial vaginosis infection prolongs, it can have a lasting impact or lead to complications.
+However, to avoid all this, talk to a doctor at Your Doctors Online and get the proper treatment!

 FAQs on Bacterial Vaginosis Treatment Answered by Your Doctors Online Team

-Most people who have been prescribed a 7-day course of antibiotics notice their symptoms improve or subside within 2-3 days after starting treatment.
+Most people prescribed a 7-day course of antibiotics notice their symptoms improve or subside within 2-3 days after starting treatment.
 Oral antibiotics are available as single-dose or 7-day oral medication.
 A 5 or 7-day intravaginal treatment is another option for treatment.

-Getting rid of the vaginal odour is often complicated and requires dealing with the underlying cause.
+Getting rid of the vaginal odor is often complicated and requires dealing with the underlying cause.

-Some ways in which you can reduce or combat the vaginal odour include:
+Some ways in which you can reduce or combat the vaginal odor include:

 a healthy diet